Written by Virginia Ironside

 It seems there's no escaping her fears, until one day Jenny's elderly neighbour encourages her to open her worry bag and tackle what's inside.
 Jenny then realises that fears aren't so bad once they're shared and out in the open.
 Some of them disappear, some belong to other people and some are a whole lot smaller when separated from the rest.

 Poor Loftus!
 How does he sleep at night?!
-At any moment he could be attacked by a swarm of fleas
+At any moment he could be attacked by a swarm of fleas or a missile for goodness sake!! |

 The Huge Bag of Worriesis an excellent support tool and one I have used for several years in both educational and social care settings.
 If you have a little (or big!) worrier in your life, this is an ideal read.
 Many children will relate to Jenny's everyday worries, learning that a problem shared is a problem halved.